• <abbr id="ck0wi"><source id="ck0wi"></source></abbr>

 ?

-However, the chief financial officer of the company, Mr. mark and the chief financial officer of the company, pointed out that the chief financial officer of the company should face the impact of the epidemic situation.
-"Although being at the top of the supply chain allows (brands and retailers) to breach their contracts with suppliers in the face of a crisis, it is morally important to protect the weak The most fundamental is to ensure the rights and interests of workers at the bottom of the supply chain. "
+Professor Mark Anna, director of CGWR and the main author of the report, pointed out that the financial situation of clothing companies had been impacted by the epidemic, but they must face their financial responsibilities.
+"Although being at the top of the supply chain allows (brands and retailers) to break contracts with suppliers in the face of crisis, the weak should be protected morally...
+The most basic thing is to ensure the rights and interests of workers at the bottom of the supply chain."

 ?

-To hold brands and retailers accountable, WRC and cgwr launched an epidemic tracker in April to monitor companies' compliance with their contractual obligations.
-The parent company of British high street brand Topshop, such as Arcadia group, Walmart, Urban Outfitters and Mothercare, have not promised to pay the full amount for completed and in production orders.
+In order to urge brands and retailers to take responsibility, WRC and CGWR launched an "epidemic tracker" in April this year to monitor whether the company fulfills its contractual obligations.
+Arcadia Group, the parent company of British high street brand Topshop, Wal Mart, the American fashion retailer Urban Outfitters, and Mothercare, the British clothing retailer for mothers and babies, have not promised to pay the full price for completed and in production orders.

 ?

-In addition, Scott Nova pointed out that under the influence of trade union organizations and media reports, gap, H & M, Zara and other brands and retailers have announced that they will pay orders in full.
-Previously, UNIQLO, a fast fashion giant in Japan, said it would pay as usual during the outbreak.
+In addition, Scott Nova pointed out that under the influence of trade union organizations and media reports, Gap, H&M, Zara and other brands and retailers have announced that they will pay orders in full.
+Previously, Japanese fast fashion giant Uniqlo also said that it would pay for goods as usual during the epidemic.

 • Related reading